 Go through all the clothing that you and your kids have, come up with a few outfits and model them in the hall or living room!
 Sort through clothes to see which ones fit and which ones don’t, and discover some pieces that you can wear more often.

-Plus, it can be lots of fun for the kids to strike funny poses and strut on a runway.
+Hosting a fashion show for your kids is not only fun but also great exercise!
+The best part about it?
+They pretend to be celebrities, strike funny poses and strut on stage.
 You can even grab your camera and run a photoshoot after the show.

 Learn touch typing

 Touch typing is a useful skill to have nowadays.
 With technology playing such an essential role in our lives, it’s great to teach your kids to become tech pros from a young age.
 Start with these two free websites:

 Jungle Junior is a fun, interactive touch typing game for kids.
 Check out videos and practice typing different letters.
 Kids can learn and practice their typing skills while learning the alphabet, so this resource is perfect for younger kids who are learning to read and write.